palpen/wage_calculator/README.md

 - Get hours worked from \*\*Time\*\*
 - Allow calculation of hours and wages for multiple months
 - Allow abbreviations of month and year (e.g. Dec '16)
+- Add printout of the earliest and latest month/year in log

 [id]: img/output_term.png